The AI Search Manual

 Ready to Start Building Your GEO Team?

 Think about how old SEO worked.
 You’d make small tweaks to meta descriptions, adjust some keywords, maybe build a few links, then hope for the best.
-That approach doesn’t cut it anymore.
+As we’ve seen, that approach doesn’t cut it anymore.

 GEO requires building systems that work consistently across multiple AI platforms.
 Instead of crossing your fingers after making changes, you’re engineering processes that reliably improve your visibility in AI responses.

 This means your team needs to get comfortable with experimentation, measurement, and continuous learning.
-The AI landscape changes fast, so being flexible and data-driven becomes essential.
-You’re essentially applying an engineering and scientific mindset to marketing challenges.
+The AI landscape changes fast, so being flexible and data-driven is essential.
+You’re essentially applying a scientific engineering mindset to marketing challenges.

 We don't offer SEO.